orestbida/cookieconsent/docs/reference/configuration-reference.md

 - **Details**:

-    - `linkedCategory`: by specifying the name of a defined categories (e.g. 'analytics'), a toggle will be generated
+    - `linkedCategory`: by specifying the name of a defined category (e.g. 'analytics'), a toggle will be generated
     - `cookieTable`: html table where you can list and clarify the cookies under this category

     `CookieTable` type: